zw199502/navigation_among_pedestrians/README.md

 - Velodyne Lidar, https://github.com/ros-drivers/velodyne
 - if you are lack of any packages, please install them by yourselves
 - please create two environments with anaconda, one for pytorch and the other for tensorflow
+- we are using ubuntu20.04 and ros--noetic.
+If you use other versions, you may have some problems.

 # fold introduction
 ### crowd_nav_lidar_scan_ego